Nigel Mills: Personal life

 Mills was the partner of Gillian Shaw, the Conservative candidate for Amber Valley in the general elections of 2001 and 2005; she died of cancer in 2006.
 He became engaged to Alice Elizabeth Ward in January 2013; they married in September 2013.

-He lives in Langley Mill in Derbyshire and London.
+He lives in Oakerthorpe in Derbyshire and London.
 He is a season ticket holder at Notts County F.C. and is a member of Nottinghamshire County Cricket Club.

 Award

 In November 2013, Mills shared The Spectator's Parliamentarian of the Year Award along with 14 other MPs for voting against tighter regulation of the press, which had been proposed following developments such as the News International phone hacking scandal.
 The group of 15 rebels lost the vote as 531 MPs voted for the bill in question, with their vote being on the grounds of protecting press freedom.